 The hybrid Vauxhall Ampera looks radical, and it has some radical technology beneath the skin.
 It's described by Vauxhall as a "range extending electric vehicle".
 That means the wheels are turned by an electric motor, but a small 1.4-litre petrol generator supplies the motor with electricity when the battery runs flat.
 So unlike conventional electric cars, such as the Nissan Leaf, the Vauxhall Ampera doesn't have a limited range.
 In fact, the Vauxhall Ampera can also go a lot further than a conventional car between fuel stops.
 Inside, the cabin has a futuristic look similar to that of the Honda Insight and Toyota Prius thanks to its attractive wraparound dash and LCD centre console, but quality is a major step ahead.

 - Avoids range limitation of pure electric cars

 - Relaxing rather than fun

 The Vauxhall Ampera offers one of the best blends of economy and practicality of any car on sale in the UK.
-By combining an electric motor with a petrol engine-powered generator, it can drive for 50 miles on electric power alone and can keep on going even once the battery has run flat.
-It also benefits from sporty looks – which is rare for an eco-friendly car – and a spacious interior.
-In fact, the only thing that really lets it down is the high list price.
+By combining an electric motor with a petrol engine-powered generator, it can drive for 50 miles on electric power alone, then keep going even when the battery has run flat.
+It also looks very sporty – which is rare for an eco-friendly car – and has a spacious interior.
+In fact, the only thing that really lets the Ampera down is a high list price.
 But as the running costs are so low, some people will see that as a price worth paying.